 Such an influence will essentially teach others that the means of gaining respect is through pretending to be a spiritual teacher.
 Such a consciousness bankrupts the entire institution those teachers are representing.

-And this was going on in the name of the Jewish Temple - and the Prophets.
+And this was going on in the name of the Temple - and the Prophets.
 They were using their positions to gain the respect of others.
 And they were essentially using the names of the Prophets for their own gain.
 No wonder Jesus was so adamant about this.